jddunn/tenets/docs/ARCHITECTURE.md

 **Cons:**
 - ❌ Requires a corpus of documents
-- ❌ More complex than TF-IDF
+- ❌ More complex than basic keyword matching
 - ❌ Still statistical, no semantic understanding
 - ❌ Memory usage grows with corpus size